Galois cohomology of reductive groups over global fields: The global Tate class .

 where we use the following notations: \begin{itemize} \item $O_{E,S}^\times\coloneqq O_{E,S_E}^\times$ is the group of invertible elements of the ring $O_{E,S_E}$ of elements of $E$ that are integral outside $S_E$. \item $\A_{E,S}^\times\coloneqq\A_{E,S_E}^\times$ is the group of invertible elements of the ring $\A_{E,S_E}$ of elements of the ad\`ele ring $\A_E$ of $E$ that are integral outside $S_E$. \item $C_E$ is the group $\A_{E,S}^\times/O_{E,S}^\times$ of $S$-id\`ele classes of $E$, which in view of condition (iii) is isomorphic to the group of all id\`ele classes $\A_E^\times/E^\times$ of $E$. \end{itemize} Writing $\Z[S_E]_0$ for the kernel of the augmentation map $\Z[S_E] \to \Z$, we have the exact sequence

 We recall from \cite{Tate66} the construction of the three classes

 where $\tx{Hom}$ denotes the group of abelian group homomorphisms.
-The class $\alpha_1$ is simply the fundamental class for the global extension $E/F$.
+The class $\alpha_1$ is simply the fundamental class for the global extension $E/F$, for whose construction we refer the reader to \cite[Chapter VII, \S11]{CasFro86}.
 The class $\alpha_2$ is a composite of the fundamental classes of all local extensions arising from $E/F$.
 More precisely, choosing a section $v\mapsto \bv$ of the projection $S_E\to S_F$, we have the isomorphism

 which sends a class $\beta$ on the left to the collection $(\beta_{w})_{w}$ where $w=\bv$ and $\beta_{w}$ is obtained from $\beta$ by restricting to $\G\sss{w}$ and then evaluating at $[w] \in \Z[S_E]$.
 Then $\alpha_2$ is the class on the left that corresponds to the collection $(\alpha_{2,w})_{w}$ where $w=\bv$ and $\alpha_{2,w}$ is the image of the local fundamental class in $H^2(\G\sss{w},(E_{w})^\times)$ under the natural inclusion $(E_{w})^\times \to \A_{E,S}^\times$.